win32service/website/index.md

 # Win32Service projet

-This projet provide an PHP extension for running a custom PHP script like a Windows Service.
+This projet provide an PHP extension for running a custom PHP script like a Windows Service and an PHP library for help to use the extension.

 ## Goal